The $5.98 E.P. – Garage Days Re-Revisited: Development

 With Metallica scheduled to play the 1987 Monsters of Rock festival at Castle Donington, the band's UK label Vertigo Records suggested that they release new material to mark the occasion.
 Initial songwriting attempts with new bassist Jason Newsted resulted only in a demo for "Blackened", and vocalist/guitarist James Hetfield subsequently broke his arm skateboarding and was unable to play guitar for several weeks.
 Given these obstacles, the band decided to record covers of some of their favorite songs rather than work on new material.
 Newsted utilized his earlier experience as a construction worker to soundproof Lars Ulrich's garage in El Cerrito, California, where the band would rehearse the material prior to recording.

-While rehearsing the song "White Lightning" by new wave of British heavy metal band Paralex, Kirk Hammett started playing "The Wait" by post-punk group Killing Joke, and the band subsequently decided to try recording the song.
+While rehearsing the song "White Lightning" by new wave of British heavy metal band Paralex, Kirk Hammett started playing "The Wait" by post-punk group Killing Joke, and the band subsequently recorded the song.
 Other tracks considered but dropped include "Signal Fire" by Japanese band Bow Wow and another NWOBHM song, Gaskin's "I'm No Fool".
 Though "Last Caress" and "Green Hell" are combined into a single track by Metallica, the original Misfits versions were featured on different albums and were recorded five years apart.
 The outro of the EP features a wildly off-key segment of the Iron Maiden song "Run to the Hills."
-The speculation surrounding this unexpected and unpleasant ending was a view into the simmering feud in the mid-1980's between the British heavy metal legends and the America newcomers.
+The speculation surrounding this ending was a view into the simmering feud in the mid-1980s between the British heavy metal legends and the American newcomers.

 The band included The $5.98 E.P. in the title in an effort to ensure that retailers did not overcharge fans.
-The original cassette release included a sticker stating "If they try to charge more, STEAL IT!"
-The title of the official American CD release was amended to The $9.98 CD, as the retail price of CDs was much higher than cassette; other countries (such as Australia) still displayed The $5.98 E.P. with a sticker stating that this is the "title" and not the price.
+The title of the official American CD release was amended to The $9.98 CD, as the retail price of CDs was much higher than cassette; other countries retained the original The $5.98 E.P. title.
+When The $5.98 EP was released in Australia, it instead featured a hype sticker warning customers that $5.98 was actually the title of the album, rather than the retail price.
 "The Wait" was omitted from the UK pressings in order to conform to local music-industry rules regarding the length of EPs.

 The $5.98 E.P. – Garage Days Re-Revisited was out of print from 1989 to 2018, and the original release is considered a collector's item.
 All five tracks were included on the 1998 double album Garage Inc. along with other covers and new recordings.
 The cover of the CD also was used as a basis for the Garage Inc. back cover, which shows the original Garage Days cover with pictures of the band members' faces, c.
 1998, taped over the original faces, along with Garage Inc. covering the original album name.

 In 2018, The $5.98 E.P. – Garage Days Re-Revisited was reissued under Metallica's own Blackened Recordings label and also was made available in vinyl format.